absmach/magistrala-docs/docs/user-guide/users-quick-start.md

 Magistrala leverages **SuperMQ** as the backbone for its **Services**, handling the creation, deletion, updating, and retrieval of user accounts, clients and channels.
 Users in Magistrala must have **unique credentials**, including a `username`, `secret`, and `email` address upon creation.

-This guide will take you through the core services for a quick set up of Magistrala and a walkthrough its services and components.
+This guide will take you through the core services for a quick setup of Magistrala and a walkthrough of its services and components.

 ## Sign Up

-To get started, create an account by providing the following details in the sign up page:
+To get started, create an account by providing the following details in the Sign Up page:

 - **First and last name**
 - **An email address**